 10. CAN YOU INTRODUCE ME TO YOUR AGENT?

 Don’t feel like you’re at a disadvantage if you can’t get a personal referral to an agent.
-Nearly all authors (including me!) have had to do the following in order to secure an agent – write like crazy, revise like nuts, learn to pitch your own work and research/query agents (without any personal referrals whatsoever).
+Nearly all authors (including me!) have had to do the following in order to secure an agent – write like crazy, revise like nuts, learn to pitch your own work and research/query agents (usually without any personal referrals whatsoever).